← MRI Terms

 • Weakness

-• Pain that worsens with walking and improves with sitting, which may suggest stenosis
+• Pain that worsens with walking and eases with sitting, which may suggest stenosis

 Why symptom matching matters